nellieangelova/Containerized_Pipelines_GA/README.md

 ## **Diving Deeper into the creation and composition of each environment and subsequently the images**
 <br>

-> Enough with the talking.
-Its time for some coding and packaging.
-If you are not yet familliar with the basic principles of Python, Conda, Snakemake and Singularity, this is the right time for you to worry.
+> If you are not familliar with the basic principles of Python, Conda, Snakemake and Singularity yet, this is the right time for you to **worry**.
->> Each script and chunk of code mentioned here can be found in the folders and subfolders of the project in the current GitHub repository.
+>> Each script and code mentioned here can be found in the folders and subfolders of the project in the current GitHub repository, fully commented.

 ### **Step 1: Creating a general environment of Singularity, and subsequently an image**
 >In order for the code to live somewhere, and this somewhere to be portable, you need Singularity.
 Now, according to its documentation, you can build an environment that can be a whole (almost) operating system.
-Here,  a **conda** super-environment is created.
+Here,  a **conda super-environment** is created.
 This new environment, can work wherever you run the final Singularity image we are going to build.
-The Singularity file is called *"LGASingularity"* and its coding in a simple text form, as Singularity has its own "language" for expressing things.
-When you open the file, you will see some specific blocks of code.
+The Singularity file is called *"<name_of_the_image>Singularity"* and it is written in a simple text form, as Singularity has its own "language" for expressing things.
+When you open such a file, you will see some specific blocks of code.
 * **Header**: The header ("Bootstrap", "From") is at the top of the file, and defines the base you want to use to build the container on to.
 It briefly describes the os or environemnt you wish to build everything in to.
 * **%files**: The files section uses the traditional copy (cp) command.
 Anything declared here, from files to folders, is included **in** the final image.
-So every single script or anything else may be necessary for the project to run, but we dont want the user to have anything to do with it, is included in the container apriori.
+So every single script or anything else may be necessary for the project to run, but we don't want the user to have anything to do with it, is included in the container a priori.
 This files can be found at the **root (/)** of the image.
 * **%environment**: In this section, variables needed during the *runtime* are declared.
-Since no one has interaction with the image during runtime, things such as adding things to the $PATH apriori is essential.
+Since no one has interaction with the image during runtime, things such as adding something to the $PATH a priori is essential.
-* **%post**: The important thing to note here is that a Singularity image, may work like an independent system, but uses the Linux-based kernel of its host.
-Since a user inside the image cannot and should not have sudo privileges on the host system, some basic commands such as activating environments should be written in the *bashrc* of the conatiner during *build* time, while one builds its images as an admin on his own machine.
+* **%post**: The important thing to note here is that a Singularity image, may work like an independent system, but uses the Linux-based kernel of it's host.
+Since a user inside the image cannot and should not have sudo privileges on the host system, some basic commands such as activating environments should be written in the *bashrc* of the container during *build* time, while one builds it's images as an admin on his own machine.
 * **%runscript**: The runscript section includes everything you want to run during runtime.
 When the image is ready, and run via the *singularity run* command, everything included here will be executed  progressively.
 In the case of this project, the user is asked to just run the image as a job into his cluster, with the simple command:

 ```
 singularity run <image.simg>
 ```

->When he does, he actually activates the following from inside of the image:
+>When he does, he actually activates some code from the inside of the image.
+For example, if he runs the LGA workflow, he activates the following from the *LGASingularity* file:
 ```
 source activate /opt/conda/envs/LQTQ
 snakemake -j --snakefile /LGASnakefile --use-conda --nolock --restart-times 1 --keep-going